dalehumby/DevFest2020/README.md

 pulse_pin.irq(handler=pulse, trigger=Pin.IRQ_FALLING)
 ```

+- When the button is not pushed the `pulse_pin` is high (a logic 1)
+- When you push the button, the pin is connected to ground (through the push button switch) and the pin reads as low (a logic 0.)

+When you push the button the `pulse()` function may trigger several times.
+This is called ["bounce" or "chatter"](https://en.wikipedia.org/wiki/Switch#Contact_bounce) and can be filtered out in software.
+(I won't go in to that here but my [Powermeter](https://github.com/dalehumby/powermeter/blob/af9f5d2a28cc05a07e8d38e2913963d4b3c5f08f/main.py#L91) repo shows a way of solving it.)

-As an exercise, add a global variable called `count` that is incremented and printed out whenever a pulse is detected.
+As an exercise: Add a global variable called `count` that is incremented and printed out whenever a pulse is detected.

 ### Sending data to MQTT
 [MQTT](https://mqtt.org/) is a lightweight pub/sub protocol designed for IoT.
 I am using the open source [Mosquitto](https://mosquitto.org/) broker in my home.